ucfai/wksh_intro-to-nns/README.md

 - **NOTE:** If you've already got `docker` and `docker-compose` on your system, then skip to the next section.
 - **NOTE:** Docker requires that macOS users have Yosemite or newer versions.
-- **NOTE:** Docker requires that Windows users have Windows 10 Pro.
+- **NOTE:** Docker requires that Windows users have Windows 10 Pro, Education, or Enterprise.
 - **NOTE:** If you're ineligible, please attempt downloading Docker Toolbox.
     - If Docker Toolbox is non-functional, then, as a last resort, use `conda envs` (detailed below with "Using Anaconda").